 An evening at the Apsara dance in Siem Reap

 I like to believe in the fairy tale, moonlight rendezvous, and happily ever afters.
-Call it being a starstruck child at heart or someone who could nearly live off fairy tales as a child, but pretty mystical things still draw me a lot.
-Thus, it is no wonder that in Siem Reap, I would take out time from my really tight schedule to experience the famous Cambodian apsara dance.
+Call it being a starstruck child at heart, or someone who could nearly live off fairy tales as a child, but pretty mystical things still draw me a lot.
+Thus, it is no wonder that in Siem Reap, I would make time in my really tight schedule to experience the famous Cambodian apsara dance.

 Apsara dance and tropical rain showers

 It is a strange coincidence that during both my visits, Cambodia was experiencing heavy rain.
-However, they were not maddening downpour: but rather romantic thunderstorms which send pre-shower whiffs of lusty earth, crackle dark skies with streaky lightning, and tear down frangipani blossoms with their slanting needle fine lashing rain.
-The rain showers start with a brooding expectancy, soaring sultriness and they gradually stop at a relaxed pace.
-Post those rain lashings, Siem Reap smells fresher, feels cooler and somehow seem to soften its blatant commercialism.
-It dons a more local aura and Khmer life comes bustling forward.
-Tired tuk-tuk drivers can be seen relaxing at their favourite eateries with their friends, rather than hustling tourists for Apsara dance shows and at the night market, entire families sit down for dinner amidst stacks of cheap touristy clothing.
+However, they were not maddening downpours, but rather romantic thunderstorms that send pre-shower whiffs of lusty earth, crackle dark skies with streaky lightning, and tear down frangipani blossoms with their slantwise, needle-fine lashing rain.
+The rain showers start with a brooding expectancy, soaring sultriness, and they gradually stop at a relaxed pace.
+Post those rain lashings, Siem Reap smells fresher, feels cooler, and somehow seems to soften its blatant commercialism.
+It dons a more local aura, and Khmer life comes bustling forward.
+Tired tuk-tuk drivers can be seen relaxing at their favourite eateries with their friends, rather than hustling tourists for Apsara dance shows, and at the night market, entire families sit down for dinner amidst stacks of cheap touristy clothing.

-Cambodian apsara dance depicts tales of Ramayana and Mahabharata
+The Cambodian apsara dance depicts tales of the Ramayana and the Mahabharata

-Grilling smoke from food carts heaped with grilled entrails, insects or other meaty bits fill the local lanes of Siem Reap and televisions blast out football or Indian soaps dubbed in Khmer language.
-The uber commercial Siem Reap livens up at the Angkor Night Market and popular watering holes like the Red Piano Bar gets filled with thirsty travellers.
-At chic upscale establishments, posh dinner shows get laid out for the visitors‘ pleasure and dancing bells tinkle into the Khmer nights.
-Delicate sound of porcelain, hushed conversation and traditional Khmer music pour out and Apsara dance bedazzles the crowds.
-The apsaras or the celestial beauties of the Hindu mythology appear on the Cambodian stages as lithe dancers and tales of Ramayana, Churning of the Sea of Milk get depicted.
+Grilling smoke from food carts heaped with grilled entrails, insects, or other meaty bits fills the local lanes of Siem Reap, and televisions blast out football or Indian soaps dubbed in the Khmer language.
+The Uber commercial Siem Reap livens up at the Angkor Night Market, and popular watering holes like the Red Piano Bar get filled with thirsty travellers.
+At chic upscale establishments, posh dinner shows get laid out for the visitors‘ pleasure, and dancing bells tinkle into the Khmer nights.
+Delicate sound of porcelain, hushed conversation, and traditional Khmer music pour out, and the Apsara dance bedazzles the crowds.
+The apsaras or the celestial beauties of the Hindu mythology appear on the Cambodian stages as lithe dancers, and tales of Ramayana, Churning of the Sea of Milk get depicted.

 You may also like: Cambodian Food memories